Divorcing Someone With a Mental Illness in Arizona | Start With the Diagnosis

 - Other Conditions That May Be a Focus of Clinical Attention

 Each of these circumstances could have an impact on the divorce process in Arizona, as well as the outcome of the case; particularly if children are involved in your divorce.
 Understanding which diagnosis applies to your spouse, the extent of the manifestation of the mental illness, and the impact that will have on your divorce and the outcome of your case should be a critical focus for you and your attorney.

 The court’s in Arizona are allowed to order evaluations that may include psychological or psychiatric evaluations.
 It is important to understand that a person divorcing a spouse with a mental illness, as well as the other spouse, lose the rights of confidentiality in the case of child custody issues exist in the case, according to the Arizona Court of Appeals ruling in the In re the Marriage of Gove case.
 Also, the court ordered evaluations are themselves not subject to confidentiality absent an Order from the court sealing those records.

 Once the experts have identified the nature and extent of the mental illness, most experts will assess the impact of the mental illness on the parent’s ability to provide for the children’s needs, the safety of the children, and a course of treatment to address the mental illness issues.

 Some attorneys simply gloss over claims that a party may have a mental illness.
 It is important, therefore, to hire a divorce attorney who understands the impact divorcing a spouse with a mental illness in Arizona can have upon your case, as well as the impact it could have on your children.
-If you have a question about divorce in Arizona, please call to speak to one of our experienced Scottsdale and Phoenix Arizona divorce attorneys at (480)305-8300.

 As seen on CBS news, ABC news, NBC news, and Fox News